 These days, you can do apprenticeships in almost all of the subjects you can study at college.
 There are still career paths, such as medicine and law, that require you to study for A levels at college, and go on to gain a university degree.
 However, a huge range of professions, such as marketing, accounting, finance and business administration, are now readily available to apprentices.

 When trying to choose between an apprenticeship or college, the money you could earn might be a consideration.
-From October 2015, the apprenticeship minimum wage is £3.70 per hour for all apprentices under 19 and any apprentice in their first year (regardless of age).
+As of April 2018, the apprenticeship minimum wage is £3.70 per hour for all apprentices under 19 and any apprentice in their first year (regardless of age).
 After completing your first year in your apprenticeship, national minimum wage apply to your age.

-While as an apprentice you will earn less per hour, you are likely be working full-time.
+While as an apprentice you will earn less per hour, you will be working full-time.
 If you are in full-time education at college, on the other hand, you won’t earn anything unless you work as well, giving up your evenings or weekends.
 Considering your workload and time to relax, you’ll probably only be able to work a few hours each week.
 The type of jobs open to you are likely to be retail, customer service, and hospitality, all of which can help build your confidence and transferable skills.

 Wondering what apprenticeship would suit you?

 You may have heard it mentioned, and these days it’s no secret that employers want to find employees with real world work experience in a related role.
 This is one reason why many young people decide to go down the apprenticeship route.

 College is great at giving you theoretical knowledge, and preparing you for going to university.
 Some courses even give you practical experience within an educational setting, but what college misses is experience within the working world.

 Apprenticeships place you within an organisation, so that you can gain practical experience in a real working environment.
 As an apprentice, you’ll work alongside people who have been in the role for a number of years, picking up tricks of the trade you wouldn’t learn at college, and making you hugely valuable to an employer.